 Some of the main applications and sectors involved are bio-medicine (diagnostic imaging, cellular biology), environmental monitoring (pollution, waste recycling), industrial analyses (chemical composition of matrerials), study and conservation of artistic and cultural heritage (restoration preliminary analyses, authenticity check), homeland security (anti-terrorism, nuclear plants), research in physics and astronomy fields (atomic and nuclear physics, spatial missions).

-Restech srl (www.resmon.com) is a spinoff company of Politecnico di Milano born from a research team belonging to the Biomedical Technology Laboratory (TBMLab) of the former Bioengineering Department (now part of the DEIB); its research activity regards the respiratory field and in the general bioengineering applied to the respiratory system.
+Restech srl (www.resmon.com) is a spinoff company of Politecnico di Milano born from a research team belonging to the Biomedical Technology Laboratory (TBMLab) of the former Bioengineering Department (now part of the DEIB); its research activity deals with the respiratory field and in general the bioengineering applied to the respiratory system.

 Restech’s mission is the development of innovative products and services for the diagnosis, monitoring and management of patients affected by respiratory diseases, from research, to product engineering, to the production and commercialization of devices.

 Restech’s vision is to become an international player in the development of innovative biomedical devices.

 Zehus (Zero Emission HUman Synergy - www.zehus.it) is an innovative Politecnico di Milano spin off company.
 The mission of this company, is to push the human engine as the center of the Energy management, creating an optimal synergy between the man himself and the electrical powertrain of the vehicle.

 Today zeHus unveils a vehicle that will be crucial in the bicycle evolution.
 Its name is Bike+.